 4. When applicable, compete with or leverage similar items’ prices across different ASINs.

-This strategy is largely for the Private Label business model, but can also be used by sellers selling items that exist across multiple Amazon product pages.
+This strategy is largely for the This is what you call products manufactu...
+More business model, but can also be used by sellers selling items that exist across multiple Amazon product pages.
 Use these similar products and their prices to set limits for your own price.
 This will ensure you remain competitive across the pool of similar items.
 When buyers search for desired items keywords, your product listing may appear in a list along with many similar looking items sold by other sellers on their own catalog pages.
 If the items are similar enough, buyers will turn to best price and product reviews to make their final buying decision.
 Ensuring your price is among the lowest offers and that your listing is visible, will help you capture more sales.

 5. Learn to adapt quickly and focus on the bigger picture.

 Amazon changes fast.
-New 3rd party sellers are constantly joining the race, new products are being added every day, Buy Box ownership rotates frequently, seasons come and go, and Amazon is not shy about changing policies, rules, and procedures without any notice.
+New 3rd party sellers are constantly joining the race, new products are being added every day, This refers to the situation where a sel...
+More ownership rotates frequently, seasons come and go, and Amazon is not shy about changing policies, rules, and procedures without any notice.
 It is imperative that you remain flexible and able to quickly and easily adapt to this constant flux.

 Sellers who get stuck in a rut get left behind.
 What worked last week or last year might not work today.
 Holding on to what used to work but doesn’t now will drag you down.
 Letting go of those instances with ease will help you keep stress levels reasonable.
 And, in this industry, you want to stay light on your feet.